fberbert/asn-prefix-extractor/README.md

 # ASN Prefix Extractor

-This script extracts data from [Qrator Radar](https://radar.qrator.net/) for a specified provider ASN, listing all customer ASNs that have the provider as their only active upstream provider and have at least one active IPv4 prefix.
-The extracted data is saved in a CSV file.
+This script extracts customer ASNs that have a specific provider ASN from the [Radar Qrator](https://radar.qrator.net) website.
+The goal is to find customers that have only the specified provider as their active provider and at least one active IPv4 prefix.

 ## Features

-- **Extracts customer ASNs** that are connected to a specific provider ASN.
+- Scrapes data from the Radar Qrator website to find customer ASNs of a given provider ASN.
-- **Filters customers** who have only the specified provider as their active upstream.
+- Checks if each customer ASN has only one active provider and that it matches the specified provider ASN.
-- **Retrieves active IPv4 prefixes** of customers and stores them in the output file.
-- Output data includes:
-  - ASN Number
-  - ASN Name
-  - Customer URL
-  - List of active IPv4 prefixes
+- Extracts the active IPv4 prefixes for each qualifying customer ASN.
+- Stores the results in a text file, organized by ASN number, ASN name, and the corresponding IPv4 prefixes.

-## Prerequisites
+## Requirements

 - Python 3.x
 - Selenium
-- ChromeDriver (managed by `webdriver-manager`)

-### Install dependencies
+- WebDriver Manager

+## Installation

-You can install the required dependencies using:
+Install the required dependencies with:

 ```bash
 pip install selenium webdriver-manager